globalbioticinteractions/globalbioticinteractions.github.io/parasitetracker.md

 Darwin Core Archives provide several ways to capture biotic associations including: [associatedTaxa](https://dwc.tdwg.org/terms/#associatedTaxa), [associatedOccurrences](https://dwc.tdwg.org/terms/#associatedOccurrences), [ResourceRelationship](https://dwc.tdwg.org/terms/#resourcerelationship), and [dynamicProperties](https://dwc.tdwg.org/terms/#dwc:dynamicProperties).

+## General Guidelines
+The interaction information should be shared in multiple ways through DwC-A because no single way is sufficient for all aggregators.
+GBIf does display Dynamic Properties and Associated Taxa (according to K. Seltmann).

 ## Associated Taxa
+http://rs.tdwg.org/dwc/terms/associatedTaxa should always be filled out when an association is present (according to K. Seltmann).

 ## Associated Occurrences
+If http://rs.tdwg.org/dwc/terms/associatedOccurrences are listed, those should be a separate column in the DwC-A (not included in http://rs.tdwg.org/dwc/terms/dynamicProperties) (according to K. Seltmann).

+http://rs.tdwg.org/dwc/terms/associatedOrganisms may include a relationship and link.

 ## Dynamic Properties
+http://rs.tdwg.org/dwc/terms/dynamicProperties should be used to handle all other information about an interaction formatted in JSON (according to K. Seltmann).

 ## Resource Relations
+https://dwc.tdwg.org/terms/#resourcerelationship is another way of adding biotic interactions to the Darwin Core archive, but only accommodates key:values, thus dynamicProperties will also be needed for more complex information (according to K. Seltmann).

 (work in progress) Include best practices, pros/cons, examples and links to datasets using the extensions.